-Were you involved in an accident involving Lyft in Miami, FL?
+Were you involved in an accident involving Lyft in Miami, Florida?
 You may be entitled to damages, but these cases can be highly complex.
-A Miami Lyft accident lawyer at Shaked Law Firm can help you fight to recover compensation for medical bills, lost wages, and pain and suffering.
+A Miami Lyft accident lawyer at Shaked Law Personal Injury Lawyers can help you fight to recover compensation for medical bills, lost wages, and pain and suffering.

 Our legal team has been helping accident victims in South Florida since we opened our doors in 2007.
 We’ve already recovered tens of millions of dollars in compensation.

-How Shaked Law Firm Can Help After a Lyft Accident in Miami
+How Shaked Law Personal Injury Lawyers Can Help After a Lyft Accident in Miami

 If you’re injured in a rideshare accident, you won’t be able to hold Uber or Lyft directly liable.
 Lyft is required to purchase commercial car insurance for its drivers.
 When these high-dollar commercial policies are at stake, insurance companies fight much harder to avoid paying what’s fair.

 Hiring an experienced Miami injury attorney to help you fight back can make a huge difference in the value of your settlement or verdict.

 For example, hiring Shaked Law Personal Injury Lawyers means that you’ll have a lawyer who will:

 - Locate the evidence needed to establish liability and identify all responsible parties